Borough of Halton: Governance

 Halton Borough Council is a unitary authority responsible for most local government functions within the area.
 The Labour Party has controlled the council since it was created in 1974.

 On 1 April 2014, Halton became one of the six constituent local government districts of the Liverpool City Region governed by the Combined Authority.

-Since the 2024 general election, the borough has been split into the two constituencies of Widnes and Halewood and Runcorn and Helsby; the former has been held by Derek Twigg of the Labour Party since the election, whilst the latter was held by Mike Amesbury of the Labour Party from the election until his suspension for assaulting a man, triggering a 2025 by-election which Sarah Pochin of Reform UK won by six votes in the closest by-election result in British history.
+Since the 2024 general election, the borough has been split into the two constituencies of Widnes and Halewood and Runcorn and Helsby; the former has been held by Derek Twigg of the Labour Party since the election, whilst the latter is a marginal seat represented by Sarah Pochin of Reform UK since the 2025 by-election, which she won by six votes in the closest by-election result in British history.